clarkcb/xsearch/README.md

   developing in it was very slow for me, especially at first, but I also enjoyed it because it really forced me to think about solving problems very differently than I was used to, and the end solutions felt succinct and elegant.
-Although I wouldn't go so far as to call Clojure my favorite language, I definitely like it quite a bit and will most likely do more with it.
+Although I really like Clojure as a language, I have also discovered that it takes a long time to start up (seeing the Benchmark Testing section for more info), and so I will likely not use it again for this type of project.
+  I do think it's a good language choice for other scenarios though, e.g. a long-running filtering process of some kind.

 * [F#](http://fsharp.org/) -
   I started looking at F# after working for a while in C#.
 I liked the syntax